 Common Plumbing Problems

-We know you’re busy preparing your family for the new school year, buying new supplies, clothes and getting everyone’s schedules in order, but it’s also important to make sure your home is prepared for this fall.
-As summer begins to wind down, work, school and extracurricular activities seem to take over, having the family running around 24/7.
-Don’t let these common plumbing problems slow you down.
-Our Seattle Plumbing Experts suggests taking precautionary steps to save yourself the headache of dealing with these issues down the road.
+We know you are busy preparing your family for the new school year, buying new supplies and clothes, and getting everyone’s schedules in order.
+Despite all the chaos that a new school year brings, it is also important to make sure your home is prepared for this fall.
+As summer begins to wind down, work, school, and extracurricular activities seem to take over, leaving the family running around 24/7.
+Do not let these common plumbing problems slow you down.
+Our Seattle Plumbing Experts at Jim Dandy suggest taking precautionary steps to save yourself the headache of dealing with these issues down the road.

-While you can replace washers yourself, but this job is more complex than you might think.
-You may need specialized tools especially if the valve has become worn or corroded.
-Also not all washers are exactly the same, so making the repair can be confusing and best left for our Seattle plumbing experts.
+While you can replace washers yourself, this job can be more complex than you might think.
+You may need specialized tools, especially if the valve has become worn or corroded.
+Also, not all washers are exactly the same, so making the repair can be confusing and best left for our Seattle plumbing experts at Jim Dandy.

 Low Water Pressure